-The one thing that is a given is that "failure to plan equals plan to fail."
+Remember that failure to plan equals plan to fail.
 This statement could not be truer as it relates to safety.

 Often, when leaders approach creating a strategy for safety, they like to jump right into action with objectives.
-They may focus on achieving specific outcomes such as improved employee engagement or performance against industry benchmarks.
-Leaders may also set targets for more upstream outcomes such as increased first-aid and near-miss reporting, increasing employee confidence in pausing work, or reducing the number of incidents with serious injury or fatal exposures.
+They may focus on achieving specific outcomes, such as improved employee engagement or performance against industry benchmarks.
+Leaders may also set targets for more upstream outcomes, such as increased first aid and near-miss reporting, increasing employee confidence in pausing work or reducing the number of incidents with serious injury or fatal exposures.
 But establishing targets will have little impact if they aren't tied to an actionable framework that lays out how these goals will be achieved.